-3.14 Docks and Piers
+3.14 Docks, Piers and Railings

 All docks and piers should be designed and constructed with little visual impact to the natural environment of the lake.
 Designing the dock or pier with the same quality of design and materiality as the main house will allow it to be more cohesive with the rest of the site.
-When possible, piers may be tucked into coves and built parallel to the shoreline.
-Owners will know in advance of their lot purchase whether or not a pier or dock will be permissible along the shoreline of their home site.
+It is strongly recommended that piers be tucked into coves and built parallel to the shoreline.
+There generally is a maximum limit of pier protrusion into the main body of the lake.
+This is site specific.
+All docks anchored along the shoreline must be either cantilevered or floating once they protrude into the lake or pond.
+There are several reasons for this, but primarily it is because of the restriction of breaching the clay liner on the bottom of the lakes.
+There are some lots where docks or piers are not allowed, but owners will know in advance of their lot purchase whether this will be permissible.
 Generally, in the areas where the lake becomes a wetland, no pier may be constructed, although bridges connecting walking paths are inherently desirable.